Home » Nursing

 The position statement articulates organizational direction for nursing development pertaining to mentorship and preceptorship.
 Most importantly it is a document that set clear expectations for staff in regards to the role of the organization in nursing development.
 SDOs are a stakeholder in nursing development along with academic institutions and regulatory bodies for nurses.
 The goal is to create an organizational culture that embraces student learners as everyone plays a role in nursing development.

-Introducing NEW Incentives for Nurses working Full Time or in ICU
+Introducing NEW Incentives for Nurses working Full-Time or in ICU

-Nurses: Our Teams Want You!
-Join Us and take advantage of the following financial incentives:
+Nurses—our teams want you!
+Join us and take advantage of the following financial incentives:

 • ICU Nurses* will receive a one-time payment of up to $3,000